Meet Eleanor (Ella, EllaJo, Little Miss Sunshine)! She is a vibrant, adventurous, and silly eight year-old with a huge, sunny personality.

-What I want to be when I grow up – Scientist and a Mermaid
+What I want to be when I grow up – Nurse & Mermaid-Unicorn

-Favorite Activity – Music class and board games
+Favorite Activities – Chorus, fishing & board games

 Donations given to the Ella's Love Heals A.L.L.
 Fund go directly to the St. Baldrick’s Foundation to fund lifesaving childhood cancer research around the world.
 The Foundation is guided by a Scientific Advisory Committee, comprised of leading experts in the childhood cancer community, to ensure that every dollar makes the greatest impact for kids with cancer.

 These people make us smile - they’re the doers and money-raisers on behalf of Ella's Love Heals A.L.L.
 They’re shaving their heads, hosting events, starting fundraisers and more to make childhood cancer research possible.